CZ-NIC/knot/doc/reference.rst

 address
 -------

 An ordered list of IP addresses, network subnets, or network ranges.
-The query must match one of them.
+The query's source address must match one of them.
 Empty value means that address match is not required.

 *Default:* not set